The BioFiles - Bill Hubick

 • Quercus dumosa var. munita Greene

 Quercus berberidifolia, the California scrub oak, is a small evergreen or semi-evergreen shrubby oak in the white oak section of Quercus.
-It is a native of the scrubby hills of California, and is a common member of chaparral ecosystems.[3]
+It is native to California and common in chaparral.

 Description

-Quercus berberidifolia grows to 1–2 metres (3+126+12 ft) tall, rarely to 4 m (13 ft), and has sharply toothed, dull green leaves which are 1.5–3 centimetres (581+18 inches) long and 1–2 cm (12–1 in) broad, leathery on their top surfaces and somewhat hairy underneath.
-The solitary or paired brown acorns are 1–3 cm (12–1 in) long and 1–2 cm (12–1 in) broad, and pointed or egg-shaped with thin caps when mature; they mature in about 6–8 months after pollination.
-In cooler, more exposed areas, scrub oak is usually a small, compact shrub, but in warm or sheltered areas the plant can spread out and grow several meters high.[4]
+Quercus berberidifolia grows to 1–2 metres (3+126+12 ft) tall, rarely to 4 m (13 ft).[3]
+In cooler, more exposed areas, scrub oak is usually a small, compact shrub, but in warm or sheltered areas the plant can spread out and grow several metres high.[4]

-Other species
+Similar species

 Quercus berberidifolia sometimes hybridizes with other species.

 The word chaparral is derived from the Spanish word for scrub oak, chaparro.
-The non-specific meaning of the term is 'short in stature.'
-Because most scrub vegetation is rather low growing, the term is broadly applied to all of the vegetation in chaparral communities.
+The non-specific meaning of the term is 'short in stature'.
+Because most scrub vegetation is rather low growing, the term is broadly applied to all of the vegetation in chaparral communities.[citation needed]

 References